NicoleGmz/CalculatorApp/README.md

 # CalculatorApp

-An Android app, that displaya basic Calculator.
-Build completly in Kotlin.
+An Android app, that displays a basic Calculator.
+Build completely in Kotlin.
 What I learned during this project:
 * MVP architecture
 * RecyclerView